Extendability of automorphisms of K3 surfaces: An example in characteristic

 Now let $g = \sigma \tau_2 \tau_1 \tau_2$.
 Clearly $g$ is the specialization of $g_K = \sigma_K \tau_{2,K} \tau_{1,K} \tau_{2,K}$.

 \begin{claim} The characteristic polynomial of $g^*$ on $\Het^2(X_{\overline k}, \bQ_l)$ is equal to $F(x) = $

 and is irreducible. \end{claim}

 \begin{proof} We first prove irreducibility of this polynomial $F$.
 We have several ways.
-(1) We can ask a mathematical software (e.g.~{\tt SageMath}).
+(1) We can ask a mathematical software (e.g.\ {\tt SageMath}).
 (2) The irreducible decompositions of $F \bmod 2$ and $F \bmod 3$ imply irreducibility (we omit the details).
-(3) Assuming that $F$ is the characteristic polynomial of $g^*$, it has at most one non-cyclotomic irreducible factor by the following lemma.
+(3) Assuming that $F$ is the characteristic polynomial of $g^*$ on $\Het^2$ (and hence of $g^*$ on $\NS(X_{\overline k})$), it has at most one non-cyclotomic irreducible factor by the following lemma.
 So it suffices to check $F$ is prime to any cyclotomic polynomial of degree $\leq 22$ (we omit the verification).

-\begin{lem}[\cite{McMullen:dynamicsK3}*{Corollary 3.3},\cite{Oguiso:Salempolynomials}*{Section 2.2}] Let $f$ be an isometry of a lattice $L$ (over $\bZ$) of signature $(+1, -(r-1))$ and assume $f$ preserves a connected component of $\{ x \in L \mid x^2 > 0 \} $.
+\begin{lem}[\cite{McMullen:dynamicsK3}*{Corollary 3.3}] Let $f$ be an isometry of a lattice $L$ (over $\bZ$) of signature $(+1, -(r-1))$ and assume $f$ preserves a connected component of $\{ x \in L \mid x^2 > 0 \} $.
 Then the characteristic polynomial of $f$ has at most one non-cyclotomic irreducible factor.
 Moreover that factor (if exists) is a Salem polynomial, that is, an irreducible monic integral polynomial that has exactly two real roots, $\lambda > 1$ and $\lambda^{-1}$, and the other roots (if any) lie on the unit circle. \end{lem}

 Since $\Het^2(X_{\overline k}, \bQ_l)$ is generated by algebraic cycles (defined over $k$), it suffices to compute the action on $\NS(X_k) \otimes \bQ$.

 The transformation matrix of $\tau_1$ with respect to the basis $\beta_1 = $